EthanSNAU/CS386_project/Deliverables/Deliverable04.md

 ### 5.1.1 Learning how to play music

-**Description**: Playing music via JavaScript is surprisingly difficult, so much so that playing chord progressions was delayed multiple times.
+**Problem**: Playing music via JavaScript is surprisingly difficult, so much so that playing chord progressions was delayed multiple times.

 * Primary options included MIDI and a multitude of other frameworks/formats
 * Translating chords to playable file formats brings its own host of difficulties